saadbutt/Systems-Blockchain/Q3/readme.md

 ### some of the failed transactions are due to gas fee

+### screenshot of transactions are attached.
+Started count from 5

 ### let me know if you want to know more, thanks